TuiChain/blockchain/README.md

 - any number of *loan* contracts.

 The idea for the final application is to have a single instance of this contract infrastructure deployed in the Ethereum mainnet.
-In practice we will use local chains for testing and development and also the public Ropsten testnet.
+In practice we will use local chains for testing and development and also the public testnets.

 Initially, only the controller and market contracts exist.
 Every time a loan is created, a loan contract is deployed.